pi108/Tableau-Challenge/README.md

 7. For Subscribers, the peak hours during the day are 6 to 10 AM and 4 to 8 PM for the age groups 26-50, and also for the age groups 21-25 and 51-60 (although slightly less pronounced).
 There is no clear pattern regarding peak biking hours for Customers.

+#### Trip Starting Points Analysis:
+Of the 775,202 trips over the entire period analyzed, the top 5 Stations (Starting Points) with the most number of trips were as follows:
+1. Grove St Path: 88,051 trips
+2. Hamilton Park: 45,522 trips
+3. Sip Ave: 39,443 trips
+4. Newport Path: 33,348 trips
+5. Harborside:  30,275 trips

+#### Trip Ending Points Analysis:
+Of the 775,202 trips over the entire time period analyzed, the top 5 Stations (Ending Points) with the most number of trips were as follows:
+1. Grove St Path: 110,821 trips
+2. Hamilton Park: 42,387 trips
+3. Sip Ave: 36,216 trips
+4. Newport Path: 34,796 trips
+5. Harborside:  29,822 trips